Request a Quote

 Please contact your local postmaster to review your specific mailbox installation location needs in order to determine the right option for your application.

-I have noticed that these mailbox units have a longer ship time than CBU mailboxes.
+I have noticed that these mailbox units have a longer shipping time than CBU mailboxes.
 Why is that?

 How big is the outgoing mail slot on these mailbox units?